DataWraith/utility-belt/README.md

 - an implementation of **branch and bound**

+## Further crates that may be useful

+- [gomez](https://docs.rs/gomez/) - curve fitting, mathematical optimization

 ## TODO

 The utility-belt is still under development.
 The following is a list of things I